IDASooinKim/DeepHashing/README.md

 The downloaded images must be embedded into 1-dimensional vectors of size 784 using the [ViT B/16](https://docs.pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html) model.
 For faster experimentation, Please download the pre-embedded image dataset for the experiment:  you can download the pre-embedded [Stanford_Cars dataset](https://drive.google.com/file/d/1s39IUmYMnvvwMu1eotckh3HF6Mr1QvUt/view?usp=drive_link).

+# Material & Methods
-# Data Preprocessing
+## Data Preprocessing

-The following code is a preprocessing procedure that extracts an image as an embedding vector using the pretrained ViT-B/16 model.
+> The following code is a preprocessing procedure that extracts an image as an embedding vector using the pretrained ViT-B/16 model.

 ```python
 import torch